 Does anyone know anything about this school?
 We have no record at all other than this recently discovered advert from 1963.

 Occupier of Treowen (38 Berrow Road) was Edwin Lawrence from c1894 to 1902, taken from Census returns and Kellys Directories.

 DUCK IN THE BARREL

 Burnham Gazette of 06/08/1898.
-An inquest into the death of the son of the Gas Works Manager, W.Stone, in which he was drowned whilst playing “Duck in the Barrel”.
-Does anyone know the exact nature of this dangerous pastime?
+An inquest into the death of the son of the Gas Works Manager, W.Stone, in which he was said to have drowned whilst playing “Duck in the Barrel”.
+William Thomas Stone born 1873 son of William Stone death was registered in the September quarter of 1898, age 25.
+Does anyone know the exact nature of this apparently dangerous pastime?